 Skyrim is probably the most evergreen offline game ever.
 Bethesda first released the game in 2011, and since then it’s been rereleased on so many platforms that it’s turned into a meme.
 Sure, GTA V is still going strong, but that’s due to its online component (and I can’t play it on my Nintendo Switch, so I’m not really that interested).

-So, you’ve probably played Skyrim.
-I’ve probably played Skyrim too (just checked, I have).
+So, you’ve probably explored every corner of the Skyrim map.
+I’ve probably played Skyrim a lot too (just checked with my doctor… turns out I have).
 What do you do if you have that Skyrim itch but want something different?
 Well, you play any of the games on our list of the best games like Skyrim.
 All these games have vast worlds to explore and RPG mechanics that are sure to sate that hunger.